sospartan/docs/reference/introduction.md

 and most correct to handle this moving forward.
 As with everything else, if you have any ideas, opinions, or concerns, [we'd love to hear your thoughts](https://github.com/directus/directus/discussions/new).

+::: tip Content-Type header

+You must set the `Content-Type` header to `application/json` with SEARCH method, otherwise the body will be ignored.

 Useful reading:

 - [_HTTP SEARCH Method_ (IETF, 2021)](https://datatracker.ietf.org/doc/draft-ietf-httpbis-safe-method-w-body/)